hapijs/hapi/docs/Reference.md

 Manually constructed plugin is an object containing:
 - `name` - plugin name.
 - `version` - an optional plugin version.
 Defaults to `'0.0.0'`.
+- `multiple` - an optional boolean indicating if the plugin is safe to register multiple time with the same server.
+  Defaults to `false`.
 - `register` - the [`register()`](#exportsregisterplugin-options-next) function.
 - `options` - optional configuration object which is passed to the plugin via the `options` argument in [`exports.register()`](#exportsregisterplugin-options-next).